 The objective of the CWA is to maintain and restore the chemical, physical, and biological integrity of the Waters of the United States.
 Section 404 of the CWA authorizes the Secretary of the Army, acting through the Chief of Engineers, to issue permits for the discharge of dredged or fill material into Waters of the U.S., including deep-water habitats, special aquatic sites, and wetlands.
 The U.S. Army Corps of Engineers (USACE) has the authority to make decisions regarding the jurisdictional status of a wetland.
-Therefore, the USACE should be contacted prior to disturbance of any area identified in this report.
-Areas of the subject property which are determined to be Waters of the U.S. and which meet the wetland criteria outlined in the 1987 USACE Wetlands Delineation Manual (USACE 1987) and the Regional Supplement to the Corps of

-Engineers Wetland Delineation Manual: Atlantic and Gulf Coastal Plain (2010) are hereafter referred to as potential jurisdictional wetlands.
+Areas of the subject property which are determined to be Waters of the U.S. and which meet the wetland criteria outlined in the 1987 USACE Wetlands Delineation Manual (USACE 1987) and the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Atlantic and Gulf Coastal Plain (2010) are hereafter referred to as potential jurisdictional wetlands.